softwareunderground/data-underground/Thoughts_on_Scaling_data-underground.md

 5. Fifth, there isn't a good way to discovery datasets that meet a range of criteria except through a lot of work reading descriptions and downloading datasets.

 ##### Comments on the Solutions Listed Above
 The first, second, third, and fifth options don't require anyone to have permissions to make edits to datasets except the dataset suppliers and maybe the website managers.
 The fourth, however, requires everyone to have edit access.
-This enables a lot of flexibility, especially going into the future after a dataset is initially uploaded, but has the downside of potentially scaring dataset suppliers.
+This has the potential to scare dataset suppliers if data-underground is the primary site with the dataset.

 ##### A Back-of-napkin geo-coding tag ontology just for example sake